spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-shipment-feature.md

 {% info_block warningBox "Verification" %}

-Make sure you have a `selectedShipmentTypes` field in the response when you do a request with single-shipment request structure.
+- Make sure you have the `selectedShipmentTypes` field in the response when you send a request with the single-shipment request structure.

 `POST https://glue-backend.mysprykershop.com/checkout-data`
 <details>
   <summary markdown='span'>Request body example</summary>